 The thymus gland is large in infants, but after infancy, it grows and reaches its maximum size during puberty.
 After puberty, the thymus gland shrinks and becomes replaced mainly with fat.

-The gland is tiny in older adults, but can sometimes atrophy prematurely in response to severe stress.
+The gland is tiny in older adults but can sometimes atrophy prematurely in response to severe stress.
 The term used to describe the atrophy of the thymus gland with age is “thymic involution.”

 Function